Last Updated: Jun 30, 2017

 Lady Hydari Park is a centrally located lovely parkland full of flowering plantations and trees.
-Elephant falls located in the outskirts is another awesome sight of a waterfall cascading in two successive steps.
+Elephant falls located in the outskirts is another awesome sight of a waterfall cascading in three successive steps.
 Many tourists make a day trip to the vast Umiam lake (also known as Barapani) about 15kms away to enjoy its stunning natural beauty and many go for various watersports.

 Whether you are budget traveller or looking for a luxury vacation, you are bound to be confused with number of choices you get in Shillong.
 There are hotels, Guest Houses and Bread & Breakfast accommodations of all types here.
 Over the years plethora of tourist accommodations have mushroomed in and around Shillong.

 Center of the town is known as Police Bazaar which is the commercial hub of Shillong.
 This is where you will find most hotels of all types.
 However this area is also quite congested with traffic and shops.
 Most tourists prefer to stay in or around Police Bazaar area for convenience, shopping, dining options and easy taxi availability for touring.